Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 For an object to be weakly referencable, the extension must include a :c:type:`PyObject\*` field in the instance structure for the use of the weak reference mechanism; it must be initialized to *NULL* by the object's constructor.
-It must also set the :c:member:`~PyTypeObject.tp_weaklistoffset` field of the corresponding type object to the offset of the field.
+It must also set the :attr:`tp_weaklistoffset` field of the corresponding type object to the offset of the field.
 For example, the instance type is defined with the following structure::